-- In established obesity inflammation and macrophage recruitment likely contribute to the development of insulin resistance.
-In the present study, we set to explore whether adipose tissue infiltration by neutrophils that occurs early (3 days) after initiating high-fat diet (3dHFD) could contribute to the early occurrence of hepatic insulin resistance, and to determine the role of cytosolic phospholipase A2α (cPLA2α) in this process.
-3dHFD caused a significant upregulation of cPLA2α in peri-epididymal fat and in the liver.
-A specific antisense oligonucleotide (AS) effectively prevented cPLA2α induction, neutrophil infiltration into adipose tissue (likely involving MIP-2), and protected against 3dHFD-induced impairment in hepatic insulin signaling and glucose over-production from pyruvate.
-To sort out the role of adipose neutrophil infiltration independent of cPLA2α induction in the liver, mice were injected intraperitoneally with anti-ICAM-1 antibodies.
-This effectively prevented neutrophil infiltration without affecting cPLA2α or MIP-2, but like AS, prevented impairment in hepatic insulin signaling, the enhanced glucose-to-pyruvate flux, and the impaired insulin-mediated suppression of hepatic glucose production (assessed by clamp), which were induced by 3dHFD.
-Adipose tissue secretion of TNFα was increased by 3dHFD, but not if mice were treated with AS or ICAM-1 antibodies.
-Moreover, systemic TNFα neutralization prevented 3dHFD-induced hepatic insulin resistance, suggesting its mediatory role.
+- In established obesity, inflammation and macrophage recruitment likely contribute to the development of insulin resistance.
+In the current study, we set out to explore whether adipose tissue infiltration by neutrophils that occurs early (3 days) after initiating a high-fat diet (HFD) could contribute to the early occurrence of hepatic insulin resistance and to determine the role of cytosolic phospholipase A2α (cPLA2α) in this process.
+The 3-day HFD caused a significant upregulation of cPLA2α in periepididymal fat and in the liver.
+A specific antisense oligonucleotide (AS) effectively prevented cPLA2α induction, neutrophil infiltration into adipose tissue (likely involving MIP-2), and protected against 3-day HFD–induced impairment in hepatic insulin signaling and glucose over-production from pyruvate.
+To sort out the role of adipose neutrophil infiltration independent of cPLA2α induction in the liver, mice were injected intraperitoneally with anti–intracellular adhesion molecule-1 (ICAM-1) antibodies.
+This effectively prevented neutrophil infiltration without affecting cPLA2α or MIP-2, but like AS, prevented impairment in hepatic insulin signaling, the enhanced pyruvate-to-glucose flux, and the impaired insulin-mediated suppression of hepatic glucose production (assessed by clamp), which were induced by the 3-day HFD.
+Adipose tissue secretion of tumor necrosis factor-α (TNF-α) was increased by the 3-day HFD, but not if mice were treated with AS or ICAM-1 antibodies.
+Moreover, systemic TNF-α neutralization prevented 3-day HFD–induced hepatic insulin resistance, suggesting its mediatory role.
 We propose that an acute, cPLA2α-dependent, neutrophil-dominated inflammatory response of adipose tissue contributes to hepatic insulin resistance and glucose overproduction in the early adaptation to high-fat feeding.